pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Notes:
  - Automatically detect DSM 2/X 11/22ms 1024/2048res
+ - Bind should be done with all other modules off in the radio
  - Available in OpenTX 2.3.3+, Trainer Mode Master/Multi
  - Channels 1..4 are remapped to the module default channel order unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.
  - Extended limits supported